 It is important, now, to not go straight for the deposit, as so many salespeople do.
 This is where asking questions to best understand your customer is necessary.
 When you first decided you wanted to get a new vehicle, what steps did you first take in your research?

 What makes did you consider (or are still considering)?
 What made you decide on this model?
-Have you looked into ordering vehicles before?
+Have you looked into ordering cars before?
 What about the vehicle you desire is a need vs a want?

 Are there any time constraints you have?
 Are you concerned with the reliability of your current vehicle?
 Is your budget available now that may not be later that you should take into consideration?
 Have you always bought new, or have you purchased a pre-owned in the past?
 What was your experience with that?